Global firms warn of sluggish China demand due to lengthy COVID curbs

 "Even when China comes out of isolation, the bounce back will not be as quick and as immediate as we have seen in Europe and the United States," Johann Rupert, Chairman of Swiss firm Richemont said last week.

-(Reporting by Josh Ye in Hong Kong, Jane Lee in San Francisco, Zoey Zhang in Shanghai; Writing by Sayantani Ghosh Editing by Shri Navaratnam)
+(Reporting by Josh Ye in Hong Kong, Jane Lee in San Francisco, Zoey Zhang in Shanghai and Akash Sriram in Bengaluru; Writing by Sayantani Ghosh Editing by Shri Navaratnam and Anil D'Silva)

 ((sayantani.ghosh@thomsonreuters.com;))